On Logic Gates with Complex Numbers: Applications

 \subsection{Turing Patterns}

 Turing Patterns are described by the diffusion-reaction equations \cite{Turingbio,patterns}

 where $a$ and $b$ describe the concentrations of chemicals at time $t$.
 The functions $f(a,b)$ and $g(a,b)$ represent the reaction terms, and $D_{a},D_{b}$ are the diffusion coefficients.
 One could for example write the reaction equations using the FitzHugh–Nagumo equation.
 In this case, $f(a,b)= a-a^{3}-b+\alpha$ and $g(a,b)= \beta (a-b)$ where $\alpha$ and $\beta$ are constants.
-Solving equations \ref{tur1} and \ref{tur2} we obtain the concentrations of chemicals as a function of position and time i.e. $\{a(x,t), b(x,t)\}$.
-Using the Segal-Bargmann transform, we may write the solutions in terms of holomorphic variables,
+By solving equations \ref{tur1} and \ref{tur2}, we obtain the concentrations of chemicals as a function of position and time i.e. $\{a(x,t), b(x,t)\}$.
+The chemical concentrations a and b belong to different analytic Hilbert spaces since each describes one type of chemical material.
+Using the Segal-Bargmann transform, we may write the solutions in terms of holomorphic variables as

 The state function of the system is

 which is a product state.
 Feeding the state function into logic circuit architectures built from complex differential operators defines the computational processes of the Turing patterns.